Show All Answers

 An application and fee is required to obtain copies of case reports.
 Please visit the case report page for more information.

-If you live in Jefferson County, you may receive a verification of a Vehicle Identification Number (VIN).
+If you live in Jefferson County, you may receive a verification of a Vehicle Identification Number (VIN) by going by one of our precincts or by calling JeffCom’s non-emergency number at 303-271-0211 to set up a time to meet with a deputy if your vehicle is inoperable.
 You must provide proof of ownership, VIN and vehicle description and current mileage.
 To obtain a certified VIN inspection please contact Colorado State Patrol.
 You can visit our Vehicle Inspection page for more information.

 You may obtain an application and more information about employment by visiting the Sheriff’s careers page.